Deathly Hallows Divination

 The fact that it’s anybody’s guess tickles me beyond measure.
 I love that J.K.
 Rowling has invested these marvelous books with so much wit and wisdom that we have such a multitude of unanswered questions.
 I’m puzzling many of my friends by refusing point blank any and all invitations for the weekend of the 21st as I intend to be firmly ensconced in my comfy chair and buried in Harry Potter and the Deathly Hallows.

 Spinner’s End will continue for at least a short while after publication.
-I’ll write one article after reading the book, and give us all an opportunity to grieve, rejoice, tear hair, argue and ponder – and give you all the opportunity to laugh and point when my theories go up in smoke!
+I’ll write one editorial after reading the book and give us all an opportunity to grieve, rejoice, tear hair, argue, and ponder – and give you all the opportunity to laugh and point when my theories go up in smoke!
 Depending on what we all learn on the 21st, there may be more than one article forthcoming after we all read the finale.
-However, shortly after publication I intend to close the column.
-My work with my theater company is taking off, much to my joy, and I hope will soon be my full time work (the Fund Raising Gods being willing… Oh, for a Gringott’s vault the size of Harry’s!).
+However, shortly after publication, I intend to close the column.
+My work with my theater company is taking off, much to my joy, and I hope will soon be my full-time work (the Fund Raising Gods being willing… Oh, for a Gringott’s vault the size of Harry’s!).
 And my novel, begun a year and a half ago, awaits my attention.
 I’m 700 pages in, and have massive rewrites to do, but MUST finish the first draft.
 My health is immeasurably better and I’m excited to be back into life again – and life is taking off in a big way.
-So, like all good things Spinner’s End must… well… End.
-I have almost 500 e-mails that many of you have waited on responses to for months.
+So like all good things, Spinner’s End must, well, end.
+I have almost 500 emails that many of you have waited on responses to for months.
 I am so sorry I’ve left you all without answers for so long.
-I will try in the coming months to acknowledge you all, even though most of the e-mails are theories which will answer themselves by the time I can get to you.
+I will try in the coming months to acknowledge you all, even though most of the emails are theories that will answer themselves by the time I can get to you.

-With that I say, “Alohamora, Jo!”
+With that, I say, “Alohomora, Jo!”
 Unlock the door and let us see what’s inside.